ibm-cloud-docs/vsrx/getting-started.md

  See the previous section for information on the features offered with each license.
   {: tip}

-  Currently, only {{site.data.keyword.vsrx_full}} 10G Standalone configurations can choose between license options.
-Full support among all the various vSRX configurations, including 1G and High Availability, will be introduced soon.
-  {: important}

-3. From the **Gateway appliance** section, enter your **Hostname** and **Domain** name information.
+4. From the **Gateway appliance** section, enter your **Hostname** and **Domain** name information.
 These fields are already be populated with default information, so ensure that the values are correct.

 	![Linked order](images/linked_order.png "Linked order")

-4. Check the **High Availability** option if needed, then select a data center **Location**, and the specific **Pod** you want from the menu.
+5. Check the **High Availability** option if needed, then select a data center **Location**, and the specific **Pod** you want from the menu.

   Only pods that already have an associated VLAN are displayed here.
 If you want to provision your gateway appliance in a pod you don't see listed, first create a VLAN there.
   {: note}

 	![Linked server](images/linked_server.png "Linked server")

-5. From the **Configuration** section, choose your processor's RAM.
+6. From the **Configuration** section, choose your processor's RAM.
 You can also define an SSH key, if you want to use it to authenticate access to your new Gateway.

   The appropriate processor is chosen for you based on the license version you selected in step two.
 However, you can choose different RAM configurations.
   {: note}

-6. From the **Storage disks** section, choose the options that meet your storage requirements.
+7. From the **Storage disks** section, choose the options that meet your storage requirements.

   RAID0 and RAID1 options are available for added protection against data loss, as are hot spares (backup components that can be placed into service immediately when a primary component fails).
   {: note}